data-farmers/data-farmers.github.io/_posts/2019-06-14-Partial-Least-Squares-Discriminant-Analysis.md

 ---

-It may happen that you have a dataset with columns X_1, ..., X_n, Y, and you want to check if there is any correlation between X_1, ..., X_n variables (or part of them) and the Y variable.
-You know that correlation doesn't mean causation, but sometimes it would be useful to assess wether one could say anything on Y by looking at Xs variables, i.e. finding some vector B that $Y \simeq XB$.
+It may happen that you have a dataset with columns $X_1, ..., X_n, Y$, and you want to check if there is any correlation between $X_1, ..., X_n$ variables (or part of them) and the $Y$ variable.
+You know that correlation doesn't mean causation, but sometimes it would be useful to assess wether one could say anything on Y by looking at Xs variables, i.e. finding some vector $B$ that $Y \simeq XB$.
 A well known algorithm for such a task is the [Partial Least Squares Regression](https://data-farmers.github.io/2019-06-12-partial-least-squares-regression) (PLS-R), but it need Y variable to be continous, such as Xs; in case you have categorical variables, you can use a variant: Partial Least Squares Discriminant Analysis (PLS-DA).
-In a hypothetical taxonomy of ML methods, one could be doubtful about where to place PLS-DA, as it solves two problems with a single algorithm: (1) it encompassess a **feature dimensionality reduction** step, and (2) it provides a B vector that can be reused for **predicting** $Y\star$ from future observations $X\star$.
+In a hypothetical taxonomy of ML methods, one could be doubtful about where to place PLS-DA, as it solves two problems with a single algorithm: (1) it encompassess a **feature dimensionality reduction** step, and (2) it provides a $B$ vector that can be reused for **predicting** $Y\star$ from future observations $X\star$.

 ## Purpose